CommonEvaluationPlatform/CEP/README.md

   Libcrytpo++ will need to be built from source.
 It can be downloaded from [here](https://www.cryptopp.com).
 It is receommended you select a version >= 8.6.
   The following commands allow you to build libcrypto++ : `make; sudo make install`

-It is recommended you follow the setup documentation provided by [Chipyard](https://chipyard.readthedocs.io/en/latest/Chipyard-Basics/Initial-Repo-Setup.html#prerequisites).
+It is required you follow the setup documentation provided by [Chipyard](https://chipyard.readthedocs.io/en/latest/Chipyard-Basics/Initial-Repo-Setup.html#prerequisites).
 This includes conda installation and submodule initialization.
 Note the dependency on a specific version of conda-lock.

 Following the installation of conda, it is recommended you execute the following commands
 ```